branchvincent/arc-reactor/README.md

 - `data/`: Symbolic links (or directory junctions) to synced folders (e.g., Duke Box, Dropbox, Google Drive, etc.) with large and/or binary files.
 - `doc/`: External text-based documentation not already added with Doxygen into Python docstrings or C/C++ comments.
 - `src/`: Top-level directory for all source code, further subdivided into modules (e.g., `src/perception/`, `src/grasp/`, etc.).
+- `test/`: Top-level directory for all test code, mirroring the source directory tree.